Your website is your online home.

 - Is your website secure?

 You may only need to make a few quick fixes here and there.
-But if your website hasn't had some love in a while, it might need a redesign to get you started off on the right track again.
+But if your website hasn't had been updated and maintained in a while, you may want to invest in a redesign to get you started off on the right track again.

 4. Is your site mobile-friendly?